Pinecone vs Chroma

 Can I switch from Pinecone to Chroma?

-Most Vector Databases allow migration, though the transition effort varies.
+Most Vector Database allow migration, though the transition effort varies.
 Before switching, audit your existing workflows, custom configurations, and team familiarity with the current tool.
 The main friction points are usually rewriting prompts or configurations, retraining team members, and updating CI/CD integrations.
 Plan for a 1-2 week transition period where you run both tools in parallel.
-Many teams find that maintaining familiarity with both tools is valuable, since the Vector Databases landscape evolves quickly and having flexibility prevents vendor lock-in.
+Many teams find that maintaining familiarity with both tools is valuable, since the Vector Database landscape evolves quickly and having flexibility prevents vendor lock-in.

 Which is more popular, Pinecone or Chroma?